jamespmernin/Rails-Ninja/README.md

 You'll do this in two parts:
 1. You'll build out a `one to many` backend featuring dojos that `have_many :senseis`
-1. You'll add a Student model to this backend so that dojos `have_many :students, through: :senseis`.
+1. You'll add a Student model to this backend so that dojos `has_many :students, through: :senseis`.

 ## Initial Setup